Iran–Israel proxy conflict: 2010

 In June 2010 Stuxnet, an advanced computer worm was discovered.
 It is believed that it had been developed by US and Israel to attack Iran's nuclear facilities.
-In a study conducted by ISIS it is estimated that Stuxnet might have damaged as many as 1,000 centrifuges (10% of all installed) in the Natanz enrichment plant.
+In a study conducted by ISIS it was estimated that Stuxnet might have damaged as many as 1,000 centrifuges (10% of all installed) in the Natanz enrichment plant.
 Other computer viruses and malware, including Duqu and Flame, were reportedly related to Stuxnet.
 Iran claims that its adversaries regularly engineer sales of faulty equipment and attacks by computer viruses to sabotage its nuclear program.

 2011

 On 15 March 2011, Israel seized a ship from Syria bringing Iranian weapons to Gaza.
 In addition, the Mossad was also suspected of being responsible for an explosion that reportedly damaged the nuclear facility at Isfahan.
 Iran denied that any explosion had occurred, but The Times reported damage to the nuclear plant based on satellite images, and quoted Israeli intelligence sources as saying that the blast indeed targeted a nuclear site, and was "no accident".
 Hours after the blast took place, Hezbollah fired two rockets into northern Israel.
 The Israel Defense Forces reacted by firing four artillery shells at the area from where the launch originated.
 It was speculated that the attack was ordered by Iran and Syria as a warning to Israel.
 The Israeli attack was reported to have killed 7 people, including foreign nationals.
 Another 12 people were injured, of whom 7 later died in hospital.

 The Mossad was suspected of being behind an explosion at a Revolutionary Guard missile base in November 2011.
 The blast killed 17 Revolutionary Guard operatives, including General Hassan Moqaddam, described as a key figure in Iran's missile program.
 Israeli journalist Ron Ben-Yishai wrote that several lower-ranked Iranian missile experts had probably been previously killed in several explosions at various sites.

-In response to Israeli covert operations, Iranian agents reportedly began trying to hit Israeli and Jewish targets; potential targets were then placed on high alert.
+In response to Israeli covert operations, Iranian agents reportedly began trying to hit Israeli targets; potential targets were then placed on high alert.
 Yoram Cohen, the head of Shin Bet, claimed that three planned attacks in Turkey, Azerbaijan and Thailand were thwarted at the last minute.
 On 11 October 2011, the United States claimed to have foiled an alleged Iranian plot that included bombing the Israeli and Saudi embassies in Washington DC and Buenos Aires.